dand-code/trivia-numbers/README.md

 }
 ```

-2. Save the solution on an attribute; Define the options for the answers, including the solution; In addition to shuffling the options:
+2. Save the solution on a variable and define the other answers options, shuffling:

 `parserQuestions.js:`
 ````javascript